bradkav/AntiparticleDM/README.md

 ## Citation

-If you make use of the code or the numerical results, please cite:
+If you make use of the code or the numerical results, please cite the project as:

 `Kavanagh, B. J., Queiroz, F. S., Rodejohann, W., Yaguna, C. E., AntiparticleDM (2017), https://github.com/bradkav/AntiparticleDM/`